Native American Facts For Kids was written for young people learning about the Makah tribe for school or home-schooling reports. We encourage students

 each one housed several familes from the same clan.

-Here are some pictures of Indian homes like
+Here are some pictures of a Native American house like

 the ones Makah Indians used.
 Today, old-fashioned buildings like these are still made from cedar wood, but they are only used for ceremonial